Opentrons/opentrons/api/docs/v2/new_modules.rst

 This will move the magnets upward to the default height for the labware, which should be close to the bottom of the labware's wells.
 If your loaded labware doesn't specify a default height, this will raise an ``ExceptionInProtocolError``.

 For certain applications, you may want to move the magnets to a different height.
 The recommended way is to use the ``height_from_base`` parameter, which represents the distance above the base of the labware (its lowest point, where it rests on the module).
 Setting ``height_from_base=0`` should move the tops of the magnets level with the base of the labware.
-Alternatively, you can use the ``offset`` parameter, which represent the distance above *or below* the labware's default position (close to the bottom of its wells).
+Alternatively, you can use the ``offset`` parameter, which represents the distance above *or below* the labware's default position (close to the bottom of its wells).
 Like using ``engage()`` with no argument, this will raise an error if there is no default height for the loaded labware.

 .. note::
     There is up to 1 mm of manufacturing variance across Magnetic Module units, so observe the exact position and adjust as necessary before running your protocol.